rootstrap/blog/content/Building an Engine-modularized API in Rails - Guillermo Leopold.md

   * When installing a new gem, in order to be able to use it across the whole engine, we should require it in lib/engine_name.rb
   * As a result of the engine namespace models, services, controllers and even the tables in the database will be namespaced too.
   * Some tips I suggest:
     * Create an engine that is visible in all the engines across the application.
-This engine will help us to reduce repeated code and may contain things that we want to use in all the engines.
+This engine will help us reduce repeated code and may contain things that we want to use in all the engines.
 In our case, we have an engine called Api that handles all the requests validations (checking headers, render some common errors, etc) and all the main controller from other engines inherit from a controller located in the Api engine
     * Create “libraries” that work as interfaces between our API and external services.
 I.e: In our case we have a gem called Catalog Providers and inside it we have services for each provider that we use in our system (like Target, Amazon, BestBuy)
     * It might be useful to create a few scripts to run migrations, run rspec or bundle install across all the engines.
 The scripts will iterate over the engines folder and run the command inside each one.
   * Finally, it's worth to mention two ways to handle the escenario where we need to trigger an action in an engine where we don't have access from the engine we are currently working: